 Examples: Hey Diddle Diddle; Jack and Jill; Humpty Dumpty; Little Miss Muffet

 I am a fan of this Usborne Sing Along Nursery Rhymes CD!
-Click the picture to the left for more information!
+Check this one out here!

 Brainstorm snacks that go along with the rhymes.
 For the suggested rhymes above: Cheese in the shape of a moon; water; egg salad sandwiches, yogurt (curds and whey!).